 - 1. A medical, dental, masters and/or baccalaureate degree from an accredited institution in the United States or an U.S. equivalent degree and training at a foreign institution.
 All transcripts from foreign institutions (including GPA) must be evaluated and submitted by an approved NACES member foreign credentialing evaluation agency.
 The MSCI-TS preferred agencies are: The Educational Credential Evaluators, Inc. (ECE) or the World Education Services, Inc. (WES). - 2.
 A Grade Point Average (GPA) no lower than a B (3.00 in a 4.00 system) in the last 60 hours of coursework for a BS/BA degree or a GPA of at least 3.0 for applicants with a MS degree. - 3.
-A minimum score of 84 on the internet version of the Test of English as a Foreign Language (TOEFL) or 7.0 on the academic version of the International English Language Testing System (IELTS) for our international applicants.
-Scores on the TOEFL and IELTS (academic version) tests taken more than two years prior to the date of application will not be accepted.
+A minimum score of 84 on the internet-based version of the Test of English as a Foreign Language (TOEFL), a band score of 7.0 on the Academic version of the International English Language Testing System (IELTS) or a minimum score of 115 on the Duolingo English Test for applicants from countries where English is not the native language.